Lynching of James and Alonzo Green

-Father and son Alonzo and James D. Green were innocent African-Americans lynched near Round Oak and Wayside, Jones County, Georgia in retaliation for the murder of popular white farmer Silas Hardin Turner on July 4, 1915.
+Alonzo and James D. Green were innocent father-and-son African-Americans lynched near Round Oak and Wayside, Jones County, Georgia in retaliation for the murder of popular white farmer Silas Hardin Turner on July 4, 1915.
 A third man, William Bostick was also lynched on this day.
 None of those killed received a trial.

 Background

 Alonzo Green worked as an axeman in a local sawmill.
 He had married Cora in 1902 and had two children James D. (b. abt 1901) and Annie M. (b. abt 1903).
-White farmer Silas Hardin Turner was a prominent planter in Jones County, Georgia and the son of John D. Turner (1851-1930) and Mattie Hardin (1865-1946).
+White farmer Silas Hardin Turner was a prominent planter in Jones County, Georgia and the son of John D. Turner (1851–1930) and Mattie Hardin (1865–1946).

 Lynching

 Silas Turner was reportedly attempting to collect a debt from someone in the house of W. H. King when he was allegedly murdered by a Black man on the morning of Sunday, July 4, 1915.
 A White mob, some 500 men strong, quickly formed and rounded up the local black population.
 While the Tampa Tribune reported that local Sheriff Etheridge and his deputies hunted for the murderers of Turner.
 The mob killed father and son Alonzo and James D. Green.
 To prevent word of the lynching from reaching the outside world the lines of communication were cut.
 Sheriff Etheridge was quoted as saying that Alonzo and James Green had nothing to do with the murder of Turner.
 After the lynching Sheriff Etheridge brought in three suspects for Turner's murder Will Gordon, Scott Farr and Squire Thomas.

-Alonzo’s wife was eight-months pregnant with their daughter.
+Alonzo's wife was eight-months pregnant with their daughter.